indigo-dc/cdmi-s3-qos/README-IT.md

 curl -s -X GET http://restadmin:restadmin@localhost:8080/cdmi_capabilities/dataobject/DataobjectProfile2 | python -mjson.tool
 ```

-The output should look like this (as earlier, the values of objectID and parentID attributes can differ):
+The output should look like this (as earlier, the values of "objectID" and "parentID" attributes can differ):

 ```
 {